forte-technologies/snapgenius-frontend/README.md

 myGenius is a Progressive Web Application (PWA) that allows users to upload images and chat with an AI assistant about the content of those images.
 The application features a modern iOS-inspired user interface, Google authentication, and is optimized for both desktop and mobile devices.

+app can be used and downloaded at https://mygenius.netlify.app/

 ## Features

 - **Progressive Web App**: Installable on devices with offline capabilities